Zombie Awareness Month: Timing

 The campaign runs every year from May 1 to May 31.
 The month of May was chosen because a number of notable zombie films are set in May, such as the classic George A. Romero zombie film, Night of the Living Dead.
 In addition, the sense of hope, renewal and optimism that the spring season brings gives a contrast to the darkness of a zombie apocalypse.
 Despite cultural trends, zombies are not related to the Pagan-based traditions of Halloween involving witches, ghouls, and vampires, which is why Zombie Awareness Month does not take place in October.
-However, in 2012, the U.S. Center for Disease Control (CDC) promoted a Zombie Awareness Month in October.
+However, in 2012, the U.S. Centers for Disease Control (CDC) promoted a Zombie Awareness Month in October.